Fiji–Tonga relations: History

 Fiji has a lot of influence from Tonga and vice versa.
 Starting with the kingdom of Tu'i Pulotu located in Fiji.
 After the Tu'i Pulotu kingdom, came the Tu'i Tonga Empire.
-There was then a full-scale war due to the Tongans invading under the leadership of the nephew of Tu'i Tonga (Ma'afu).
+There was then a full-scale war due to the Tongans invading under the leadership of the son of the Tu'i Kanokupolu (Ma'afu).
 The Empire subsequently declined, but Tonga remained an influential neighbour in Fiji affairs.
 In 1848, Tongan Prince Maʻafu settled in Lakeba, establishing a new foothold in Eastern Fiji.
 He was accompanied by Tongan Wesleyan missionaries, who consolidated the earlier introduction of Methodism to Fiji by English Wesleyan missionaries.
 Today, Methodism is the primary religion of indigenous Fijians.

 Maʻafu's influence in Fiji expanded during the 1850s, threatening Seru Epenisa Cakobau's attempts to establish himself as king of all Fiji.
 Ultimately, Maʻafu and Tonga's support at the 1855 Battle of Kaba was instrumental in enabling Cakobau to cement his leadership over Fiji, temporarily consolidating the Tongan Prince's status and role in the country.
 Tonga's direct influence faded, however, after Cakobau ceded Fiji to British sovereignty in 1874.

 Contemporary relations

 Politics and diplomacy

-Fiji's Prime Minister Voreqe Bainimarama received "cheers and thunderous applause" from the Tongan public when he attended a Pacific Islands Forum meeting in Tonga in October 2007; the crowd's "enthusiastic reception" of Fiji's leader was likened to "that accorded to a rock star" Radio Australia noted that he had been "the star of this year's meeting, for the people of Tonga", while TVNZ reported that he had been "given a hero's welcome".
+Fiji's Prime Minister Voreqe Bainimarama received "cheers and thunderous applause" from the Tongan public when he attended a Pacific Islands Forum meeting in Tonga in October 2007; the crowd's "enthusiastic reception" of Fiji's leader was likened to "that accorded to a rock star" Radio Australia noted that he had been "the star of this year's meeting, for the people of Tonga", while One News reported that he had been "given a hero's welcome".

 In terms of inter-governmental relations, Tonga has generally avoided pressuring Fiji's "interim government" into holding democratic elections.
 However, Tongan Prime Minister Dr.Feleti Sevele has urged Bainimarama "to produce a credible roadmap to the election according to the Constitution and law of Fiji".

 Tonga's "soft" approach to Fiji's unelected government during the regional meeting in October 2007 was in line with the approach chosen by other Pacific Island nations, but contrasted with the much harder stance adopted by Australia and New Zealand.
 The Tongan government rejected "several [...] attempts by New Zealand Prime Minister Helen Clark to lobby for Commodore Bainimarama's exclusion from the meeting".